 The stateless Rohingya minority in Myanmar have been described by the United Nations as “the most persecuted people in the world.”
 The vast majority of Rohingya refugees reaching Bangladesh during this latest crisis are women and children, including newborn babies.
 Many others are elderly people requiring additional aid and protection.

-It’s been raining almost continuously since 10 June 2018 in the refugee settlements of Cox’s Bazar in Bangladesh.
+Besides, it’s been raining almost continuously since 2018 in the refugee settlements of Cox’s Bazar in Bangladesh.
 Torrential rains and winds blowing at typhoon-8 level have triggered more than 130 landslides, numerous flash floods and outbreaks of lethal diseases like cholera and malaria.
 With over 200,000 people are at high risk of landslides, it is feared that the extreme weather will cause further damage, destruction and loss of life.

 “The monsoon is coming and I’m scared that the wind will blow away the roof.
 There are shelters above mine that would fall on us if there is a landslide.”
 Jhura expressed her fear, who is living in a bamboo shelter built on the side of a steep hill.